DanjelPiDev/UE5_ModularLightSystem/README.md

 - **Modular Light Blueprint**: Easily place and configure lights with custom behavior.
 - **Parallel & Series Circuits**: Simulate realistic chain reactions (e.g. if a light breaks, the chain is affected).
-- **Trigger Volumes**: Use box, sphere or capsule trigger zones to toggle lights.
+- **Trigger Volumes**: Use box, sphere or cylinder trigger zones to toggle lights.
-- **Light Switch Blueprints**: Link light switches to one or more lights or triggers.
+- **Light Switch Blueprints**: Link light switches to one or more lights or triggers (With an optional delay).
-- **Destroyable Lights**: Optional damage system for destructible light actors.
+- **Destroyable Lights**: Optional damage system for destructible light actors (Currently set bool and turn intensity to 0).
 - **Sound Integration**: Individual audio slots for:
     - Switch toggling
     - Light activation/deactivation
     - Flicker
     - Destruction
+- **Flickering Lighting**: Optional flickering interpolation.
 - **Gradient Lighting**: Color blending support with optional flickering interpolation.
 - **Custom Settings**: Change light radius, color, type, orientation and more.
-- **Smart Interaction**: Lights check if they're interactable before reacting.
+- **Smart Interaction**: Lights check if they're interactable before reacting (Player has to look at the switch / light).
-- **Visual Debug Lines**: Circuit connections are drawn in the editor for easy overview.
+- **Visual Debug Lines**: Circuit connections are drawn in the editor for easy overview (Only debug text is working, the lines are kinda broken).
 - **Text Labels**: Show how many connections each light has and in which mode (Series/Parallel).

 ---